susanBuck/notes/05_Laravel/08_Databases_Schemas_Migrations.md

 The `migrate:make` command will generate a new file in `/app/database/migrations/` and the filename will look something like this: `2014_07_17_022948_create_books_table.php`.

 Note the generated filename is prefixed with a unique timestamp.
-This insures migrations are run in the same order in which they were created.
+This ensures migrations are run in the same order in which they were created.

 Open up your newly generated migration, and you should see something like this: